ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 Women charm, as a general thiug, in pro­
 portion as they are good.
 A plain face with
 a heart behind it is worth a vjorld of heart­
 less beauty.
-Men who have trie
+Men who have tried
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_lippizaner_ver01:data:sn84024707:00393348707:1869090901:0111/pct:56.256572,70.433071,13.161584,22.952756/!600,600/0/default.jpg"/>
 </td>